mtlynch/mtlynch.io/content/posts/tinypilot/index.md

 ## TinyPilot in action

 Remember way back at the beginning of this post when I said I wanted TinyPilot so that I could access my headless VM server before it boots?
 Well, it works!
+I iterated on Key Mime Pi to make a new video-integrated web interface called TinyPilot:

 <img src="tinypilot-bios.gif">

 I built a new headless VM server this year and used TinyPilot to install [Proxmox](https://www.proxmox.com/en/), an open source hypervisor and web interface for managing VMs.

-Using TinyPilot, I managed the entire install from my browser.
+TinyPilot allowed me to manage the entire install from my browser.
 It was definitely more pleasant than my old process of dragging computers around and swapping cables back and forth.

 ## How to build your own TinyPilot